Hypernatremia is defined as a serum sodium concentration of >145 mEq/L.

 Examination should focus on volume status, particularly noting severe hypovolemia, which generally needs urgent correction.

-An electrolyte imbalance consisting of a rise in serum sodium concentration.
-Hypernatremia is defined as a serum sodium concentration of >145 mEq/L (normal serum sodium concentration is in the range of 135-145 mEq/L).
-Severe hypernatremia has variously been defined as a serum sodium concentration of >152 mEq/L, >155 mEq/L, or >160 mEq/L; there is no consensus as to the exact level.
+Hypernatremia is an electrolyte imbalance consisting of a rise in serum sodium concentration; defined as a serum sodium concentration of >145 mEq/L (normal serum sodium concentration is in the range of 135-145 mEq/L).
+Severe hypernatremia has variously been defined as a serum sodium concentration of >152 mEq/L, >155 mEq/L, or >160 mEq/L. However, there is no consensus as to the exact level.